Possibilistic inferential models: a review: Possibility theory primer

 The different calculus has a number of implications.
 One is that the aforementioned supremum-equals-1 normalization condition ensures that $\uPi$ is a coherent upper probability \citep[e.g.,][]{cooman.poss1, cooman.aeyels.1999, walley1997} in the spirit of \citet{walley1991} and others.
 This means that $\uPi$ determines a non-empty (closed and convex) set of ordinary probabilities that it dominates:

-where $\text{probs}(\ZZ)$ is the set of probabilities supported on (the Borel $\sigma$-algebra of measurable subsets of) $\ZZ$.
+where $\text{probs}(\TT)$ is the set of probabilities supported on (the Borel $\sigma$-algebra of measurable subsets of) $\TT$.
 The set $\cred(\uPi)$ is called the {\em credal set} and all (coherent) upper probabilities have an associated credal set.
 Aside from being relatively simple, an advantage of possibilistic uncertainty quantification is that the associated credal set has a statistically oriented characterization, which is important and beneficial for statistical applications.

 Finally, if $\uPi$ is interpreted as an upper probability, then there is a dual lower probability, $\lPi$.
-This dual is called the necessity measure and is given by $\lPi(A) = 1 - \uPi(A^c)$, $A \subseteq \ZZ$.
+This dual is called the necessity measure and is given by $\lPi(A) = 1 - \uPi(A^c)$, $A \subseteq \TT$.
 This can be interpreted as a measure of support for or confidence in the truthfulness of an assertion $A$.
-For example, the $100(1-\alpha)$\% confidence sets $C_\alpha(z)$ defined in \eqref{eq:region} satisfy $\lPi_z\{ C_\alpha(z) \} = 1-\alpha$, i.e., $C_\alpha(z)$ is a set to which the IM's necessity measure $\lPi_z$ assigns $1-\alpha$ support/confidence.
 But since $\lPi$ and $\uPi$ are linked together through the above relationship, it suffices to work with just one and I prefer to work with $\uPi$; this is why the lower probability $\lPi$ hardly appears in this review.

-An possibility-theoretic notion and operation relevant to the IM developments in this review is the {\em probability-to-possibility transform} \citep[e.g.,][]{dubois.etal.2004, hose2022thesis, hose.hanss.2021}.
-Consider a random variable $Z$ with probability density function $f$ supported on a space $\ZZ$.
-One might consider approximating the probability distribution $\prob_Z$ that quantifies uncertainty about $Z$ by a possibility measure, but how?
+A possibility-theoretic notion and operation relevant to the IM developments in this review is the {\em probability-to-possibility transform} \citep[e.g.,][]{dubois.etal.2004, hose2022thesis, hose.hanss.2021}.
+Consider a random variable $T$ with probability density function $f$ supported on a space $\TT$.
+Suppose one wants to approximate the probability distribution $\prob$ that quantifies uncertainty about $T$ by a possibility measure---how would this be done?
 The probability-to-possibility transform, i.e.,